 We need your support to help change lives

-The money raised through Walk for Autism helps Autism Initiatives Group deliver a range of services throughout the UK and Ireland:
+The money raised through Cycle for Autism helps Autism Initiatives Group deliver a range of services throughout the UK and Ireland:

-- Our One Stop Shops in Inverness, Edinburgh and Perth with coverage across Scotland moved their timetable of free activities online.
+- Our One Stop Shops in Inverness, Edinburgh and Perth that support people across Scotland moved their timetable of free activities online.
 The demand for 1:1 support increased and social groups went virtual.
-We provided the IT to support this transition and staff supported the people who use the services to install the technology needed.
+We suppled IT to help with this transition with staff helping the people we support to install the necessary technology needed

-- We provided our supported living accommodation in England with laptops and ipads so the residents can keep in touch with their families and friends.
+- Some supported living accommodation properties in England were given laptops and iPads so residents could keep in touch with their families and friends.

-- In Northern Ireland we provided some of the non verbal people who use our services with new methods of communication and sensory items and garden activities to help transition to the new home based routine
+- In Northern Ireland we provided some of the non-verbal people we support with new means of communication plus sensory items and garden activities to help ease the transition to new home-based routines

 Your support is helping us